SurvivrrHayde/TextDataProject4002/README.md

 Follow these steps to reproduce our results:

 1. **Set Up the Environment**
-   Ensure you have Python 3.x installed and run:
+   Ensure you have Python 3.x installed as well as the requirements.txt file installed from the SCRIPTS folder.
+Then run:
    ```bash
    pip install -r requirements.txt
    ```